-

 What is the legal regime governing trade sanctions in your country?
 Has it evolved in response to ongoing geopolitical developments, such as the on-going crisis in Ukraine?

-The President of the United States has broad authority under a variety of different sanctions statutes to impose sanctions.
+The President of the United States has broad authority under various statutes to impose sanctions.
 The principal statute underlying most sanctions programs, the International Emergency Economic Powers Act (“IEEPA”), extends broad executive authority over declared national emergencies arising from unusual and extraordinary threats to the U.S. national security, foreign policy, or economy coming predominantly from outside the United States.
 IEEPA authorizes the President to, among other things, investigate, block, void, prevent, or prohibit certain transactions involving foreign countries or governments, foreign nationals or entities, or property in which any of the foregoing have any interest, where such transactions come within U.S. jurisdiction.
 Transactions subject to U.S. jurisdiction can include transactions (a) by persons (individuals or entities) subject to U.S. jurisdiction, or (b) involving property or property interests subject to U.S. jurisdiction.
 The terms “property” and “property interest” are very broadly defined in the implementing regulations and include, among other things, real, personal, or mixed property, whether tangible or intangible, and any present, future, or contingent interest or interests therein.
 Once the President has imposed sanctions, the U.S. Department of the Treasury’s Office of Foreign Assets Control (“OFAC”) is generally tasked with the implementation, administration, and civil enforcement of those sanctions.
 For instance, an Executive Order issued by the President might establish a sanctions program and specify initial targets but may leave it to OFAC to designate additional targets at a later date.
 Although OFAC primarily administers U.S. sanctions regulations, the U.S. Department of State also imposes various sanctions, largely related to non-proliferation.

 The U.S. Department of Commerce’s Bureau of Industry and Security BIS (“BIS”) administers and enforces export controls on most commercial and dual-use items (commodities, software, and technology) under the Export Administration Regulations (“EAR”), issued pursuant to the Export Control Reform Act (“ECRA”).
 Export controls generally apply to exports, reexports and in-country transfers of items “subject to the EAR.”
 In some cases, the EAR also regulates activities of U.S. persons.

-Additionally, the U.S. has also implemented expansive export controls on China in response to what the U.S. has described as a significant mobilization of resources by China to support its defense modernization, including the implementation of its military-civil fusion development strategy, in ways that are contrary to U.S. national security and foreign policy interests.
+In addition, the U.S. has implemented expansive export controls on China in response to what the U.S. has described as a significant mobilization of resources by China to support its defense modernization, including the implementation of its military-civil fusion development strategy, in ways that are contrary to U.S. national security and foreign policy interests.
 Specifically, the United States has imposed significant restrictions on exports, reexports, and transfers related to semiconductor manufacturing, advanced computing items, and items intended for supercomputing end uses to or within China, as well as on U.S. person activities in support of semiconductor manufacturing in China.
 While these new restrictions generally operate within the established framework of the EAR, they are notable for their breadth and reach, including reaching activity involving items not “subject to the EAR” and the expansion of extra-territorial jurisdiction for transactions involving items that are the foreign-produced direct product of certain U.S. software or technology.

 -